tensorflow/tensorboard/tensorboard/http_api.md

 Another property `es_module_path` is an optional one that describes a path to the main JavaScript plugin module that will be loaded onto an iframe.
-For "v1" plugins whose JavaScript source is incorporated into webfiles.zip, the field is empty.
+For "v1" plugins whose JavaScript source is incorporated into webfiles.zip, the field is null.

 Example response: